 Over the years, through purchases and generous gifts, the Magnes has continued to expand the scope of its collection including modern and contemporary art, music, and rare books and manuscripts in Hebrew and other Jewish languages.

 The Magnes Collection of Jewish Art and Life is today one of the world's preeminent Jewish collections in a university setting.
-A unique "library of objects" affiliated with The Bancroft Library, the primary special collections library at the University of California, Berkeley, the Magnes is distinctively positioned to make Jewish art and material culture available to researchers through an innovative approach to collection access and display.
-The variety of its holdings and the design of its facilities enhance the university's academic offerings, enabling an unprecedented view of Jewish and host cultures in the global Diaspora.
+A unique "library of objects," the Magnes is distinctively positioned to make Jewish art and material culture available to researchers through an innovative approach to collection access and display.
+The variety of its holdings and the design of its facilities enhance the university's academic offerings, enabling an unprecedented view of Jewish and host cultures in the Global Diaspora.

 Materials in The Magnes Collection are accessible for study, research, and teaching in a variety of ways: